Christianity in Georgia (country): Catholicism

-The Georgian Catholic Church (or Catholic Church in Georgia) has always, since the East-West Schism, been composed mainly of Latin Rite Catholics.
+The Georgian Catholic Church (or Catholic Church in Georgia) has always, since the East-West Schism, been composed mainly of Latin Church Catholics.
 Since the 18th century, there has also been a significant number of Armenian Rite Catholics.
 Georgian Byzantine-Rite Catholics have always been few, and do not constitute an autonomous ("sui iuris") Church, since canon 27 of the Code of Canons of the Eastern Churches defines these Churches as under a hierarchy of their own and recognized as autonomous by the supreme authority of the Church.

 A small number, estimated at 500 worldwide, of Byzantine or "Greek" Rite Georgian Catholics do exist.
 However, "no organized Georgian Greek Catholic Church ever existed", though, outside of Georgia, "a small Georgian Byzantine Catholic parish has long existed in Istanbul.
 Currently it is without a priest.
 Twin male and female religious orders 'of the Immaculate Conception' were founded there in 1861, but have since died out."
 This was never established as a recognized particular Church of any level (exarchate, ordinariate etc.), within the communion of Catholic Churches, and accordingly has never appeared in the list of Eastern Catholic Churches published in the Annuario Pontificio.

 Protestantism

 The earliest traceable contact between Georgia and Protestantism took place in the mid-16th century.
 Shortly after 1574, a copy of the Augsburg Confession was translated into Georgian and sent to Georgia.
 In 1781, Theodor Grabsch, a German missionary of the Moravian Brethren, met with King Heraclius II of Georgia, who invited the Moravians to settle in Georgia.
 This planned Protestant settlement never took place, because of the Treaty of Georgievsk.
-Some German Radical Pietism did settle in Georgia under Russian rule, looking for religious freedom.
+Some German Radical Pietists did settle in Georgia under Russian rule, looking for religious freedom.
 These were mostly from Swabia and followed the Chiliastic theology of Heinrich Stilling.
 Many of these Pietist groups were brought into the mainstream Lutheranism by the 1860s.
 Little effort was made by these Protestants to proselytize native Georgians, since it was believed it would jeopardize their freedoms.
 In the 1860s, the first Baptist church was established in Tbilisi by Martin Klaweit and Nikita Voronin.
 It converted many Molokans.